fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_classes/02_encapsulation.md

 `protected` and `private` allows only to access member variables inside class functions - the code above would not be valid.

+#### Question: Why would I want to limit access to member variables?

+Remeber the `const`?
+We limit mutability to avoid potential errors.
+Similarly with classes, we use access specifiers to limit potential misuse.
+Once you learn the purpose and convenience of member functions, you will understand it better.

 ## struct vs class

 For historical reasons, in C++, `structs` have all power that `class`es have.
 You can aswell use keyword `struct` when defining custom types.